Luis Lanchero

 Luis Lanchero, also known as Luis Lancheros (?, Castile - 1562, Tunja, New Kingdom of Granada) was a Spanish conquistador and the founder of the town of Trinidad de los Muzos, Boyacá, the most important emerald settlement in Colombia.
 Muzo was founded after twenty years of unsuccessful attempts to subjugate the Muzo to Spanish rule.
 Lanchero arrived in the New World in 1533 and died impoverished in Tunja in 1562.

 Biography

 Early career

 Luis Lanchero was born in Castile in a noble family.
 As a young man he was employed in the guard of Spanish king Carlos V, in which role he participated in the Sack of Rome in 1527.
-In 1533, searching for adventure, Lanchero left Europe for what would later become Venezuela with a conquest expedition led by Jerónimo Ortal.
+In 1533, searching for adventure, Lanchero left Europe for what would later become Venezuela with a conquest expedition led by Jerónimo de Ortal.

 American expeditions

 Once there, Lanchero joined the expedition led by Nikolaus Federmann towards the Colombian Andes, reaching the newly founded capital of the New Kingdom of Granada in 1538.
 He became encomendero of Susa.

 When in 1539 Hernán Pérez de Quesada took over the governance of Bogotá from his elder brother and founder Gonzalo Jiménez de Quesada he organised various expeditions in search of valuables and above all for El Dorado.
 While de Quesada was not satisfied with Lanchero, he was sent towards the territories of the Muzo in western Boyacá in the first months of 1540.
 Expeditions into Muzo territories were difficult because of the terrain.
 Due to a lack of food Lanchero's party had to slaughter some horses.
 After two unsuccessful attempts to subjugate the more than 10,000 Muzo, Lanchero marched through Panche territory to the south, the western portion of the current department of Cundinamarca, back towards Bogotá.